Claes1981/chess-tuning-tools/README.rst

 These modifications are (at the time of writing):

 * It resets the optimizer object of Bayes-skopt, https://github.com/kiudee/bayes-skopt/blob/master/bask/optimizer.py, each iteration in an attempt to workaround https://github.com/kiudee/chess-tuning-tools/issues/118.
+* It allows tuning against multiple engines.
+It selects as engine2 each iteration at random one of all engines after the first specified in the configuration json file.
-* It lets the use of an opening book optional.
+* The use of an opening book is optional.
 * It displays the scales (currently a bit messy) of the partial dependence contour plots, including the differences between the maximum and minimum values.
 * It lets the user set normalize_y of the optimizer to true or false through an option.
 * It restarts the engines between each game.
 (Cutechess-cli option "-each restart=on")